 My steps in ministry came by planting a church in Boulder, Colorado.
 Over 30 years ago, we moved to Idaho to pastor a church in Nampa, where we were introduced to the Mormon culture.
 From this experience, God gave me the burning desire to share Jesus with Mormons.

-All along the way, the Lord has wonderfully blessed me: with a wonderful, growing family (12th grandchild on the way); with supportive fellow-Christians; with an incredible dedicated board; and with fellow workers who are a tremendous joy to work with.
+All along the way, the Lord has wonderfully blessed me: with a wonderful, growing family; with supportive fellow-Christians; with an incredible dedicated board; and with fellow workers who are a tremendous joy to work with.